 Resize#

-splineops.resize.resize.resize(data: ndarray[tuple[Any, ...], dtype[_ScalarT]], *, zoom_factors: float | Sequence[float] | None = None, output: ndarray[tuple[Any, ...], dtype[_ScalarT]] | dtype | None = None, output_size: Tuple[int, ...] | None = None, method: str = 'cubic', modes: str | Sequence[str] = 'mirror') ndarray[tuple[Any, ...], dtype[_ScalarT]]#
+splineops.resize.resize(data: ndarray[tuple[int, ...], dtype[_ScalarType_co]], *, zoom_factors: float | Sequence[float] | None = None, output: ndarray[tuple[int, ...], dtype[_ScalarType_co]] | dtype | None = None, output_size: Tuple[int, ...] | None = None, method: str = 'cubic') ndarray[tuple[int, ...], dtype[_ScalarType_co]]#

-Resize an N-dimensional array using splines.
+Resize an N-dimensional array using spline interpolation or an antialiasing projection preset.

 Parameters: